Monday, August 26, 2024

 The departure time is also -44 h in the LANT, but the rain rates are about 35% less than in WPAC.
 The LANT-WPAC difference is again most likely related to different TC formation mechanisms in the basins.

-The diurnal cycle in precipitation can be seen as well.
+The diurnal cycle in the mean precipitation (solid lines) for both 9Xdev and 9Xnon can be seen as well.
 The peak in the LANT is about -30 h and about -18 h in WPAC which is consistent with local time...
 Interesting...

 Figure 7.
 Loop of rain & VWS between LANT and WPAC.